KitLavis/ArchaeoSardinia/README.md

 - Set DEBUG to False in settings.py.
 - Make sure all dependencies are stored in the requirements.txt file.
 This can be done with the command "pip3 freeze --local > requirements.txt".
 - Create a Procfile containing the command "web: gunicorn insightssardinia.wsgi"
-- On the Heroku create a new app.
+- On Heroku create a new app.
 - In the settings set the config vars.
 For IS we needed the ElephantySQL URL, Cloudinary URL and the Django secret key, plus we disabled collect static and added a Port value.
 - Add the python buildpack.
 - The project is then ready for deployment.
 We connected the GitHub repository and used manual deployments so that we could control which versions would be deployed, however there are alternative options available.